subraatakumar/DSA-JavaScript/subratsir/redux.md

 # REDUX PRINCIPLES

 - Single Source of Truth : The global state of our application is stored as an object inside a single store.
-- State is readonly : The only way to change the state is to despath an action.
+- State is readonly : The only way to change the state is to dispatch an action.
 - Immutability, one-way data flow, predictability of outcome.
 - Changes are made with pure reducer functions.